Internet Radio Blanket License: Beginner’s Guide to Broadcasting Legally

 • Ignoring the DMCA: In the US, the Digital Millennium Copyright Act has rules about how many songs by the same artist you can play in a row.

 If you’re feeling overwhelmed by the legalities, you aren’t alone.
-Most creators just want to play music, not fill out royalty spreadsheets.
+Most creators just want to play music, not sort out royalty spreadsheets or know when consulting a licensing professional makes sense.

 Zeno.fm helps streamline the technical side of this process, though it’s important to understand where coverage begins and ends: